 Dr. Nayak and his staff will then perform one final “time-out” aloud to ensure they are about to embark on the appropriate procedure on the appropriate patient.
 As the sedation takes effect, you will drift off to sleep and your face will then be slowly, gently numbed with local anesthesia, and sterile towels will be placed around your face and neck.

-Through hidden, mini facelift incisions that are one-third to one-half as long as traditional facelift incisions, Dr. Nayak will lift and tighten the underlying muscular layer and secure it in place.
+Through hidden facelift incisions, Dr. Nayak will lift and tighten the underlying muscular layer and secure it in place.
+Dr. Nayak is skilled with many muscle tightening techniques: deep plane, extended high SMAS, SMAS plication, lateral SMASectomy, and MACS.
+Depending you your tissue types and anatomical shapes, he will use the technique he believes will produce the most natural, safest, and longest lasting result in your specific casee.
 Once the muscle lift has been accomplished, excess skin is tailored, and the incisions are meticulously closed.

 Your Recovery – Day 1

 At the conclusion of your procedure, Dr. Nayak will tell your companion how everything went, and he or she will have the opportunity to see you.
-You will be mildly bruised and swollen at this point, but neither will be visible due to a fluffy cotton dressing that will be wrapped around your forehead, cheeks, and under your chin.
-Your face, mouth, nose, and eyes will not be covered by the dressing.
+You will be mildly bruised and swollen at this point.
+Your incision lines will be covered by waterproof tape, but there will be no other dressings, wraps, or straps.
 If you have had eyelid surgery, a thin layer of Vaseline may have been applied to the eyelid area.

 You will be asked to spend 1 hour with us prior to being discharged.
 Dr. Nayak will call you the evening of the procedure to check on your progress, and you will also be given Dr. Nayak’s personal cellular phone number in case questions should arise after hours or on the weekends.